 You may find it necessary to leave the University before completing your studies.
 If you are considering withdrawing you should seek advice first.
 Deciding to withdraw from University is a big decision; it has major implications, including future finance.

-If you are considering withdrawing, please first discuss the matter with your personal or Academic Tutor and/or your Subject Director.
+If you are considering withdrawing, please first discuss the matter with your personal or Academic Tutor and/or your Associate Head.
 If you are struggling, support is available.
 You may find that once the right support is in place, you feel in a better position to carry on with your studies.
 You might also wish to consider suspending your studies temporarily rather than withdrawing permanently.

 You might also find it useful to speak to the Careers Service.